 - vaginal spotting or bleeding

-You only routinely see your doctor once a month during this stage of pregnancy, so be sure to call if any unusual symptoms arise.
-During prenatal visits, make sure to bring up any issues to ensure your peace of mind.
+You routinely see your doctor once a month during this stage of pregnancy, so be sure to call if any unusual symptoms arise between visits.